 Here is some basic information to get you started:

 - Currently enrolled NAU students may take Challenge Exams for credit.

 - Challenge Exams are locally prepared by NAU faculty.

 - Students must have met the pre-requisites for the Challenge Exams they wish to take and/or stipulate they wish to take the exam to show proficiency per their degree requirements.

 - Challenge Exams cost $30 per unit (101-202 classes are 4 units so $120 for each Exam / 300 level and above are usually 3 units so they would run $90 for each Exam).

-- You must review the Credit by Exam Policies before taking an exam.
+- You must review the Credit by Exam Policies before paying for or taking an exam.